 So what’s first?
-If you’ve read me much then you know that the most important thing you can do with your consciousness is either want or appreciate.
+If you’ve read me much then you know that the most important thing we can do with our consciousness is either want or appreciate.
 A little want is irritation, more is frustration, a lot is anger and if you hate things so much that you want to be someone else–that’s depression.

 So how do we do it?
 I started off yesterday by saying mornings are important.
-In the morning all the wiring in your brain that makes you you is just sitting there.
+In the morning all the wiring in your brain that makes you ‘you’ is just sitting there.
 It’s not active yet.
 You spent the night integrating your memories from the previous day.

 Set an intention for your life: gratitude.
 Then write down at least 5 things you are grateful for.
 Health, love, your parents, the writers of your favourite show, a visit from a much-loved friend, whatever you like.
 Include what you’re grateful about in your past and what you’re grateful will happen today.

 If you find it hard to write your list at the start then the good news is you’ll benefit more than the rest of us.
 Now remember–this is a practice.
 This should happen every workday at least, and always during your quiet time with no interruptions.
 No music, just the sound of the pen on the paper and the slow creation of the list.

 People suffer by death of a thousand cuts.
-Every time you judge another person or people –or even nature or yourself–you do this by wanting.
-Once you shift from wanting to the more natural appreciating your life changes.
-So save yourself from finishing the day hacked to bits by your thinking.
+Every time we judge another person or people –or even nature or yourself– and we do this by wanting.
+Once we shift from wanting to the more natural appreciating our life changes.
+So we need to save ourselves from finishing the day hacked to bits by our thinking.
 Appreciate instead.

-Now this is all supposed to happen very early in the morning so if your timezone doesn’t sync with mine, just follow one day behind and read yesterday’s today and today’s tomorrow.
+This is all supposed to happen very early in the morning so if your timezone doesn’t sync with mine, just follow one day behind and read yesterday’s today and today’s tomorrow.
 Do this each workday and by next year we will have successfully rewired your brain to ignore wanting in favour of gratitude.